-As of December 31, 2017, the Company's indebtedness totaled approximately \$822.0 million, net of unamortized loan fees of \$14.5 million, with an annualized overall weighted average interest rate of approximately 4.23%.
-As of December 31, 2017, the Term Loan A-1 bears interest at one-month LIBOR plus a margin of 2.75%, while the Term Loan A-2 bears interest at one-month LIBOR plus a margin of 3.00%.
+As of December 31, 2018, the Company's indebtedness totaled approximately \$770.2 million, net of unamortized loan fees of \$15.0 million, with an annualized overall weighted average interest rate of approximately 3.97%.
+As of December 31, 2018, the Term Loan A-1 bears interest at one-month LIBOR plus a margin of 1.75%, while the Term Loan A-2 bears interest at one-month LIBOR plus a margin of 2.00%.
 LIBOR resets monthly.
-These loans are more fully described below.
-(See Note 18, Subsequent Events).

-The Term Loan A-1 requires quarterly principal repayments of \$6.1 million, which began on September 30, 2016 and continued through June 30, 2017, increasing to \$12.1 million quarterly from September 30, 2017 through June 30, 2020; then increasing to \$18.2 million quarterly from September 30, 2020 through March 31, 2021, with the remaining balance due June 30, 2021.
-The Term Loan A-2 requires quarterly principal repayments of \$10.0 million beginning on September 30, 2018 through March 31, 2023, with the remaining balance due June 30, 2023.
+The amended Term Loan A-1 requires quarterly principal repayments of \$3.6 million, which began on December 31, 2018 through September 30, 2019, increasing to \$7.3 million quarterly from December 31, 2019 through September 30, 2022; then increasing to \$10.9 million quarterly from December 31, 2022 through September 30, 2023, with the remaining balance due November 8, 2023.
+The amended Term Loan A-2 requires quarterly principal repayments of \$1.2 million which began on December 31, 2018 through September 30, 2025, with the remaining balance due November 8, 2025.

-The 2016 credit agreement also required the Company to enter into one or more hedge agreements to manage its exposure to interest rate movements.
-The Company elected to hedge the minimum required under the 2016 credit agreement, and entered into a pay-fixed, receive-variable swap on 50% of the aggregate expected principal balance of the term loans outstanding.
+The 2016 credit agreement required the Company to enter into one or more hedge agreements to manage its exposure to interest rate movements.
+The amended 2016 credit agreement does not include this requirement; however, the Company made no changes to its existing pay-fixed, receive-variable swaps that were already in place.
 The Company will receive one month LIBOR and pay a fixed rate of 1.16%, in addition to the 2.75% initial spread on Term Loan A-1 and the 3.00% initial spread on Term Loan A-2.

-The 2016 credit agreement contains affirmative and negative covenants customary to secured credit facilities, including covenants restricting the ability of the Company and its subsidiaries, subject to negotiated exceptions, to incur additional indebtedness and additional liens on their assets, engage in mergers or acquisitions or dispose of assets, pay dividends or make other distributions, voluntarily prepay other indebtedness, enter into transactions with affiliated persons, make investments, and change the nature of the Company's and its subsidiaries' businesses.
+The amended 2016 credit agreement contains affirmative and negative covenants customary to secured credit facilities, including covenants restricting the ability of the Company and its subsidiaries, subject to negotiated exceptions, to incur additional indebtedness and additional liens on their assets, engage in mergers or acquisitions or dispose of assets, pay dividends or make other distributions, voluntarily prepay other indebtedness, enter into transactions with affiliated persons, make investments, and change the nature of the Company's and its subsidiaries' businesses.
+In aggregate, dividends paid, distributions and redemptions of capital stock made cannot exceed the sum of \$25 million plus 60% of the Company's consolidated net income (excluding non-cash extraordinary items such as write-downs or write-ups of assets) from January 1, 2016 to the date of declaration of such dividends, distributions or redemptions.

-Indebtedness outstanding under any of the facilities may be accelerated by an Event of Default, as defined in the 2016 credit agreement.
+Indebtedness outstanding under any of the facilities may be accelerated by an Event of Default, as defined in the amended 2016 credit agreement.

-The Facilities are secured by a pledge by the Company of its stock and membership interests in its subsidiaries, a guarantee by the Company's subsidiaries other than Shenandoah Telephone Company, and a security interest in substantially all of the assets of the Company and the guarantors.
+The Amended Credit Facility is secured by a pledge by the Company of its stock and membership interests in its subsidiaries, a guarantee by the Company's subsidiaries other than Shenandoah Telephone Company, and a security interest in substantially all of the assets of the Company and the guarantors.